 How to Increase Customer Satisfaction Survey Scores

-First, before you try anything, you have to measure customer satisfaction consistently.
+Before you try anything new, you have to measure customer satisfaction consistently.

-When you receive a bad survey score, your account managers should call that customer for feedback that very same day.
+When you receive a bad survey score, your account managers should call that customer for feedback the very same day.

-Once you've documented this feedback, ask a simple question: "How can we get a better score on the next survey?"
+Once you've documented the feedback from your customer, ask a simple question: "How can we get a better score on the next survey?"

-To increase your customer satisfaction survey scores, you can also follow this proven formula:
+To increase your customer satisfaction survey scores, you can also follow our proven formula, outlined below: